a2liu/liu-compiler/README.md

-# Silly Jai metaprogramming stuff
+# Compiler
-Silly metaprogramming stuff in Jai.
+Compiler written in Jai.
+Gonna build a simple thing first, then try to make it good over time.